 - Trash to Electricity in Ethiopia

-The Ethiopian government commissioned the first plant converting trash to electricity in Africa.
-The site incinerates 1,400 tons of waste every day, transforming it into enough electricity for 3 million people while staying within the European emissions standard.
+The Ethiopian government commissioned Africa’s first plant to convert trash to electricity.
+The site incinerates 1,400 tons of waste every day, transforming it into enough electricity for 3 million people.
+Amazingly, it does this while staying within the European emissions standard.
 The plant didn’t stop there either.
-The ash from the facility is turned into bricks and the plant is also recovering 30 million liters of water from the waste as well.
+The ash from the facility is turned into bricks for local construction and the plant is also recovering 30 million liters of water from the waste as well!

 In Indonesia, a company called Evoware has started producing food packaging and dinnerware made from seaweed.
 They are edible, biodegradable, and sustainable.
 Evoware has set out to solve two social issues Indonesia is facing: the prevalence of plastic waste and the plight of the seaweed farmer.
-This was a huge win for the environment as well as for Evoware.
-By hooking up their product to address both issues, they have made environmental friendliness tethered to the local economy.
-Reducing plastic waste in the region by using Evoware’s products helps support the local seaweed farmers.
+Let’s raise a biodegradable seaweed cup to that!

 All of these stories may seem aspirational.
 But they are the results of a thousand small steps taken by ordinary people.
 The world is full of opportunities to do good and help those around us (like buying from environmentally responsible brands who give back to those in need).
 We encourage you to keep your eyes open for eco-innovators, and if you find a story that inspires you, share it!